Entesa per Mallorca

-Entesa per Mallorca (Agreement for Majorca, ExM), or Entesa, was a nationalist and progressist political party in Majorca.
+Entesa per Mallorca (Agreement for Mallorca, ExM), or Entesa, was a nationalist and progressist political party in Majorca.
 It was founded in 2006 by former members of the Socialist Party of Majorca (PSM) who disagreed with the creation of the coalition Bloc for Majorca.
 In October 2006, ExM held its first congress, with the main objective of participating in the 2007 local elections in Majorca.

 In 2009, ExM joined Republican Left (ERC) in the Balearic Islands to participate in the 2009 European election, within the coalition Europe of the Peoples–Greens.

 Between 2011 and 2013, it was part of a coalition with the PSM and IniciativaVerds (IV), taking part in the 2011 regional election.
 In 2013, the party merged into the PSM to form the new coalition PSM–Entesa.